Affiliates

 We study molecular and cellular mechanisms of cerebral cortical development using genetically engineered ferret and mouse models of human brain disorders.
 We are particularly interested in understanding how mutations in evolutionarily conserved, ubiquitously expressed genes cause species-, tissue-, and cell type-specific disease phenotypes.
 We are also interested in the neurodevelopmental basis of mammalian social behavior and autism spectrum disorder.

-Jeremy BalsbaughJeremy BalsbaughCenter for Open Research Resources and Equipment, Office of the Provost
+Jeremy BalsbaughJeremy BalsbaughCenter for Open Research Resources & Equipment, Office of the Vice President for Research

 My expertise lies in applications of ultra-high performance liquid chromatography coupled to high resolution tandem mass spectrometry for the identification and quantification of proteins, peptides, and small molecule metabolites in complex biological systems to uncover the mechanisms that underlie disease.